Cake Yazdi – Persian Cardamom Muffins

 This post may contain affiliate links.

-These Cake Yazdi muffins are soft and aromatic, with warm cardamom tastes and a hint of rosewater.
+Cake Yazdi is a classic Persian muffin that’s popular for its flavors of cardamom and rose water.
 Perfectly fluffy with a golden top sprinkled with toasted sesame seeds, these Persian-style muffins are as appealing as they are delicious.

 Table of Contents